 Easy answer: yes it is!

-Tricky response: as everything in our life, training is the key on your new path.
+Tricky response: as everything in our life, training is the key to your new path.

 Because of some things happening, I went to Self Defence when I was 17 (best decision EVER) and then evolved to Kick Boxing.
-I was the only girl in my class, petite and no one wanted to fight me.
-This is the truth since all the guys were older and definitely the double of my size.
+I was the only girl in my class, petite, and no one wanted to fight me.
+This is the truth, since all the guys were older and definitely double of my size.

 You don’t need muscles, have a weight of tons, be 10 feet tall… You just need proper knowledge.

-Now, as a mother, I install and teach Richie on that aspect of self-defence, not only for his (and mine) sake but also it boosts the person self-esteem.
+Now, as a mother, I install and teach Richie on that aspect of self-defense, not only for his (and mine) sake, but also it boosts the person’s self-esteem.